rendercv/rendercv-pipeline/README.md

 - 2020 – 2021
 - Polytechnic University of Bari, Italy

+# Keynote Presentations

+## The Potential and Challenges of Personality Detection in Software Engineering Research

+- Sept 2021
+- 4th International Workshop on Affective Computing in Requirements Engineering (AffectRE’21), co-located with RE’21

+## Facing Communication Challenges in Distributed Software Development

+- Aug 2016
+- 1st Int’l Workshop on Virtual Teams: Experiences in Global Software Engineering (VirtuES ’13), co-located with ICGSE’13

+# Invited Seminars

+## Collaboration in Software Engineering: 10 Years in Review,

+- Oct 2017
+- Carnegie Mellon University, USA

+## Classification Models in Software Engineering: From Defect to Best-Answer Prediction,

+- Nov 2016
+- University of Victoria, Canada

 # Teaching

-## Reti di Calcolatori (Computer Networks) [6 ECTS], BSc in Computer Science and Software Production Technologies (ITPS), 2nd year in University of Bari, Dept. of Computer Science
+## Reti di Calcolatori (Computer Networks) [6 ECTS], BSc in Computer Science and Software Production Technologies (ITPS), 2nd year, University of Bari, Dept. of Computer Science in

-- 2019 – 2025
+- 2022 – 2025
 - Bari, Italy
+- *Teaching evaluation scores:  2023-25: N/A; 2022-23: 95.52%*

-## Social Computing [6 ECTS], MSc in Computer Science, 1st year in University of Bari, Dept. of Computer Science
+## Social Computing [6 ECTS], MSc in Computer Science, 1st year, University of Bari, Dept. of Computer Science in

 - 2021 – 2024
 - Bari, Italy
+- *Teaching evaluation scores: 2023-24: N/A; 2022-23: 100%; 2021-22: 100%*

-## Software Solutions for Reproducible Experiments [2 ECTS], Ph.D. program in Computer Science and Mathematics (XXXVIII cycle) in University of Bari, Dept. of Computer Science
+## Software Solutions for Reproducible Experiments [2 ECTS], Ph.D. program in Computer Science and Mathematics (XXXVIII cycle), University of Bari, Dept. of Computer Science in

 - 2022 – 2023
 - Bari, Italy